-Access the Extensions& Updates view (click on the control at the top-right of the workspace then choose Extensions and Updates from the menu) and switch to the Updates page.
+Access the Extensions& Updates view (click on the control at the top-right of the workspace and choose Extensions and Updates from the menu) and switch to the Updates page.

-To download and install a software update listed under the main Updates tab, click its associated button that appears when you hover the mouse cursor over the update entry name.
-Alternatively, if browsing the detailed view for the update, click the button.
+To download and install a software update listed under the main Updates tab, click its associated button that appears when you hover the mouse cursor over the update entry name (hovering over the icon also reveals the version number of the new update).
+Alternatively, if browsing the detailed view for the update, simply click the button.
 If your license or subscription status does not allow the update, or you are not logged in to the Altium portal, a warning message will pop up to indicate the issue.

-A confirmation dialog will open, alerting you to the fact that a restart is required to install the platform update; click Yes.
-The instance of Altium NEXUS will close and a window will appear (essentially the Updating Altium NEXUS page of the Installer wizard) showing progress in terms of download of the files required to implement the update followed by the installation of those files.
+A confirmation dialog will appear, alerting you to the fact that a restart is required to install the platform update - click Yes.
+The instance of Altium NEXUS will close and a window will appear (essentially the Updating Altium NEXUS page of the Installer wizard) showing progress, in terms of download of the files required to implement the update, followed by the installation of those files.

 Altium NEXUS will then be restarted.

 Verification that you now have the later version of the platform installed can be made either from any page of the Extensions & Updates view, or from the Help » About splash screen.